jima-cs/T3Set/README.md

 ## Dataset
 Our dataset could be accessed through the Zenodo link:
 XXX
+* All participants signed informed consent forms and authorized open-source usage.
+The experimental procedure was approved by the laboratory's ethics review.*

 ## Model and Script
 We provide the model and script for the T3Set dataset.
 Please refer to corresponding folders.